Murray's Cheese: History

-The store was founded by Murray Greenberg in Greenwich Village in 1962 initially as a spinoff of an egg and dairy wholesaler, Glen Alden Farms.
+The store was founded by Murray Greenberg, born Moische Schuchelmann a Ukrainian-Jewish immigrant, in Greenwich Village in 1962 initially as a spinoff of an egg and dairy wholesaler, Glen Alden Farms.
 Louis Tudda later took over as the store's owner until 1991, when the store was purchased by Robert Kaufelt, who published the 2006 book The Murray's Cheese Handbook.
 Murray's formed a partnership with the Kroger Company in 2007 to place branded shops selling cheese and other foods in select Kroger supermarkets in the United States.
 New York City Mayor Ed Koch during his lifetime was among the specialty store's faithful customers.
 Murray's was voted the "Best Cheese Shop in New York" by Time Out New York in 2007.

 After a second location was opened in New York's Grand Central Market in Grand Central Terminal in 2002, in 2008 a charcuterie named Murray's Real Salami opened, also in Grand Central Market.
 In 2010 the two Grand Central Market locations merged to become a second flagship store.
 After 2010, Murray's has since expanded to include a 48-seat cheese-centered wine bar and restaurant (also located in Greenwich Village) named Murray's Cheese Bar, opened in 2012.

 On February 7, 2017, it was announced that Kroger Company had purchased Murray's Cheese.